multiversx/mx-docs/docs/integrators/observing-squad.md

 title: Observing Squad
 ---

-The N+1 setup for connecting to the Elrond Network
+The N+1 setup for connecting to the MultiversX (previously Elrond) Network

-In order to integrate with the Elrond Network and be able to [broadcast transactions](/integrators/creating-transactions) and [query blockchain data](/integrators/querying-the-blockchain) in an _optimized_ approach, one needs to set up an **on-premises Observing Squad**.
+In order to integrate with the MultiversX (previously Elrond) Network and be able to [broadcast transactions](/integrators/creating-transactions) and [query blockchain data](/integrators/querying-the-blockchain) in an _optimized_ approach, one needs to set up an **on-premises Observing Squad**.

-An Observing Squad is defined as a set of `N` **Observer Nodes** (one for each Shard, including the Metachain) plus an [**Elrond Proxy**](/sdk-and-tools/proxy) instance which will connect to these Observers and provide an HTTP API (by delegating requests to the Observers).
+An Observing Squad is defined as a set of `N` **Observer Nodes** (one for each Shard, including the Metachain) plus an [**MultiversX (previously Elrond) Proxy**](/sdk-and-tools/proxy) instance which will connect to these Observers and provide an HTTP API (by delegating requests to the Observers).

 :::tip
-Currently the Elrond Mainnet has 3 Shards, plus the Metachain.
+Currently the MultiversX (previously Elrond) Mainnet has 3 Shards, plus the Metachain.
 Therefore, the Observing Squad is composed of 4 Observers and one Proxy instance.
 :::

-By setting up an Observing Squad and querying the blockchain data through the Proxy, the particularities of Elrond's sharded architecture are abstracted away. **This means that the client interacting with the Proxy does not have to be concerned about sharding at all.**
+By setting up an Observing Squad and querying the blockchain data through the Proxy, the particularities of MultiversX's (previously Elrond) sharded architecture are abstracted away. **This means that the client interacting with the Proxy does not have to be concerned about sharding at all.**

 ## **System requirements**